 BaliMed Canggu Clinic, Canggu

-How can to prevent Bali Belly?
+How can you prevent Bali Belly?

 You can take a few precautionary measures to prevent 'Bali Belly'.
 These include:

-Drinking only bottled or properly purified water, including when brushing your teeth.
+Drink only bottled or properly purified water, including when brushing your teeth.

-Eating at reputable restaurants that are known for maintaining good hygiene.
+Eat at reputable restaurants that are known for maintaining good hygiene.

-Washing your hands frequently or using hand sanitizer, particularly before meals.
+Wash your hands frequently or using hand sanitizer, particularly before meals.

-Being cautious about consuming raw foods like salads.
+Be cautious about consuming raw foods like salads.
 Cooked food is generally safer as the heat kills most harmful organisms.

-Avoiding street food if you're not used to it.
+Avoid street food if you're not used to it.
 While street food can be delicious and a big part of the local culture, the hygiene standards can sometimes be lower than in established restaurants.

 If you get 'Bali Belly', it's typically not serious and should pass within a few days.
 Stay hydrated, rest, and eat bland foods while your body recovers.
 If your symptoms are severe or persist for more than a few days, it would be wise to seek medical attention.